Dan-my/aawsa-billing-portal/src/README.md

     *   Paste the content into the query window in the Supabase SQL Editor.
     *   Click the **"RUN"** button.

 You should see a "Success.
 No rows returned" message.
-After running this, the foundation for the new permission system will be in place.
+After running this, the foundation for the new permission system will be in place and secured.

 ---